Today's Articles

 For the first 12 years of his ministry after his return to Nyasaland, Chilembwe encouraged Black African self-respect and advancement through education, hard work, and personal responsibility.
 White Protestant missionaries initially supported his activities, although his relations with Catholic missions were less friendly.
 One of the earliest campaigns, a German invasion of Nyasaland and a battle at Karonga in September 1914, caused Chilembwe to write an impassioned letter against the war to the "Nyasaland Times" newspaper.
 He wrote that a number of his countrymen "have already shed their blood"; others were being "crippled for life" and "invited to die for a cause which is not theirs."
 The wartime censor prevented the publication of the letter, and by December 1914, Chilembwe was regarded with suspicion by the white colonial authorities.

 The aims of the revolt remain unclear, partly because Chilembwe and many of his leading supporters were killed and also because many documents were destroyed in a fire in 1919.
-However, the use of the theme of "Africa for the Africans" suggests a political motive rather than a purely millennial religious one.
+However, the theme of "Africa for the Africans" suggests a political motive rather than a purely millennial religious one.
 Chilembwe is said to have drawn parallels between his rising and Brown's and stated his wish to "strike a blow and die" immediately before the rising started.

 John Chilembwe died during the Chilembwe revolt on February 3, 1915.
 Nyasal gained independence in 1964, taking the name Malawi.
-Chilembwe's likeness was seen on the obverse of all Malawian kwacha notes from 1997 until May 2012, when new notes were launched; the 500 Kwacha note still carries his portrait.
+Chilembwe's likeness was seen on the obverse of all Malawian Kwacha notes from 1997 until May 2012, when new notes were launched; the 500 Kwacha note still carries his portrait.
 Since December 2016, the newly introduced 2000 Kwacha note also carries his picture.
 John Chilembwe Day is observed annually on January 15th in Malawi.

 New Poem Each Day